boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 Many two-player games of skill are special cases of the following general one.
-Write N^N^ for the set of all sequences of positive integers, and let X be a subset of N^N^.
+Write N^N^ for the set of all sequences of positive integers, and let $X$ be a subset of N^N^.
 Two players of the X-game take turns choosing positive integers, building a sequence (n~1~,n~2~,n~3~,\...).
 The first player wins if this sequence belongs to X and the second wins if it doesn\'t.